what do you need to paint with oils?

 consistency right out of the tube.
 Use them straight out of the tube without

 adding any other mediums.
-If necessary, they may be thinned a little odorless mineral spirits.
+If necessary, they may be thinned with a little odorless mineral spirits.

 This greatly simplifies learning how to oil paint.